openedx-unsupported/devstack/README.rst

 Open edX Devstack |Build Status|
 ================================

 Get up and running quickly with Open edX services.

-This project replaces the older Vagrant-based devstack with a multi-container approach driven by `Docker Compose`_.
+This is the recommended way for developers to run, test, and make changes to Open edX.

 A Devstack installation includes the following Open edX components: